-Leighanne Kirk - Principal Water Resources Planner at West Basin Municipal Water District, Fiscal Manager in the GLAC IRWMP since 2005.
-Her experience also includes the management of the implementation of several water conservation programs, performing demand forecasting and analysis, water use efficiency program evaluations, Drought Rationing Plan analysis, updating the Urban Water Management Plan, grant reporting to several local, state and preparing annual Water Use Report for customerfederal agencies, management of multi-million dollar budgets and Beard of Directors, grant funds, coordination of activities with consultants/contractors including the procurement process, and working with various stakeholders throughout the District's 17 city jurisdiction, of which over 30% is considered disadvantaged.
+Leighanne Kirk - Principal Water Resources Planner at West Basin Municipal Water District, Fiscal Manager

+Ms. Kirk will support management of the DACIP funding with 13 years of experience in the development and management of over 80 grant proposals totaling over \$23 million in grant funds awarded.
+She is the Alternate to the Chair of the South Bay Steering Committee of the Greater Los Angeles County Integrated Regional Water Management and has been involved in the GLAC IRWMP since 2005.
+Her experience also includes the management of the implementation of several water conservation programs, grant reporting to several local, state and federal agencies, management of multi-million dollar budgets and grant funds, coordination of activities with consultants/contractors including the procurement process, and working with various stakeholders throughout the District's 17 city jurisdiction, of which over 30% is considered disadvantaged.
 For this project, Ms. Kirk will manage the consultant agreements, procurement process and act as the fiscal administrator over the consultant agreements/activities.